e-ucm/xapi-seriousgames/Tracking Model.md

 ```
 	// John Doe completed the game accessing to a good ending
-	John Doe completed with "Princess Rescued" in "Super Mario Bros." at "12:35:13 Jan 20, 2016"
+	John Doe completed with "Princess Rescued" in "Super Mario Bros." at "Jan 20, 2016 12:35:13 UTC"

 	// John Doe game overed in the game
-	John Doe completed with "Game Over" in "Super Mario Bros." at "12:35:13 Jan 20, 2016"
+	John Doe completed with "Game Over" in "Super Mario Bros." at "Jan 20, 2016 12:35:13 UTC"
 ```

 ## 2.3.
 Requirements and considerations